 Cons:

-To maintain your cedar fence's natural beauty and durability, consider applying a clear sealant or semi-transparent stain every few years.
+Maintenance and staining tips: To maintain your cedar fence's natural beauty and durability, consider applying a clear sealant or semi-transparent stain every few years.
 This will help protect the wood from moisture and UV damage while highlighting its unique grain and color.
-Using products specifically designed for cedar will ensure optimal results and extend the life of your fence.
+Cedar’s natural oils already offer good protection, so additional treatments can be simple and minimal.

 Pressure-Treated Pine